Anashawwash/Anas-M.hawwash/README.md

 ## 🧠 Summary

-- Junior Full-Stack Developer (Python, Java, JavaScript)
+- Full-Stack Developer (Python, Java, JavaScript)
 - Strong backend and API development skills
 - Experience with databases and RESTful systems
 - Team-oriented with leadership and organization experience